King Lindworm: Americas

+Panama

-In a Panamenian tale titled El príncipe serpiente ("The Serpent Prince"), a king and a queen spend years trying to have a child, when they eventually have a son, a serpent.
+In a Panamanian tale titled El príncipe serpiente ("The Serpent Prince"), a king and a queen spend years trying to have a child, when they eventually have a son, a serpent.
 As time goes by, the snake grows too large for the palace, so they build a gallery to house him.
 When he is older, the serpent prince tells his parents he wishes to be married, but no one wants to marry him.
 He threatens to destroy the entire kingdom, and his parents bring him a bride, but he kills her.
 This continues with a succession of girls, until there is only a poor, but beautiful girl.
 The remaining girl's grandmother advises her to take a match, a kindling stick and a wire to her bed at night.
 He marries the last girl and she sleeps in his bed, then lights up the kindling (yesca) to see her bridegroom, and finds a handsome human prince.
 However, a drop of wax falls on him and he turns back to his serpent form.
 The serpent prince wakes up and tells the girl she can be her saviour, if she burns the serpent.
 The girl starts a fire to burn the snake, and, after spending the whole night stoking the fire that it almost burns half of the town, the serpent is no more, and the prince becomes human forever.
 He marries the poor girl.